Aqib121201/DoWhy-Powered-Causal-Inference-Toolkit-for-Treatment-Effect-Estimation/README.md

 4. Imbens, G. W., & Rubin, D. B. (2015). *Causal Inference in Statistics, Social, and Biomedical Sciences*.
 Cambridge University Press.
 5. Rosenbaum, P. R., & Rubin, D. B. (1983). *The central role of the propensity score in observational studies for causal effects*.
 Biometrika, 70(1), 41-55.

-## ⚠️ Limitations
+##  Limitations

 - **Assumption Dependence:** Results rely on correct specification of causal graph
 - **Unmeasured Confounding:** Cannot account for unobserved variables
 - **External Validity:** Results may not generalize to different populations
 - **Data Quality:** Sensitivity to measurement error and missing data

-## 📄 PDF Report
+##  PDF Report

 [📄 Download Full Academic Report](./report/Causal_Inference_Report.pdf)

-## 🧠 Contribution & Acknowledgements
+##  Contribution & Acknowledgements

 This project was developed as a demonstration of causal inference methodologies using the DoWhy framework.
-The toolkit is designed for educational and research purposes, providing a foundation for understanding and applying causal inference techniques in real-world scenarios.
+The toolkit is designed for educational and research purposes, providing a foundation for understanding and applying causal inference techniques in real world scenarios.

 **Acknowledgements:**
-- DoWhy development team for the excellent causal inference library
 - The causal inference research community for foundational work
 - Healthcare domain experts for clinical context and validation